OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 TK | Tenant Key | A unique key identifying the tenant.
 TN | Tenant Name | The name of the tenant.
 AK | Action Key | The key of the action that was handling the request.
 AN | Action Name | The name of the action that was handling the request.
-Actions include the Preparation action and Screen Actions.<br/>Note: If the web screen does not have a Preparation action, or if a cached version was served, then the ActionName is "(PageRender)".
+Actions include the Preparation action and Screen Actions.<br/>Note: If the web screen doesn't have a Preparation action, or if a cached version was served, then the ActionName is "(PageRender)".
 EK | Environment Key | The unique key identifying the environment the user was accessing.
 EN | Environment Name | The name of the environment the user was accessing.
 EPK | EndPoint Key | The key of the web screen that was handling the request.